Pulover/Class_Toolbar/README.md

 ### Parameters
 * **Button** - 1-based index of the button.
-* **Property:       Enter one word from the following list to select the Property to be set** - Command, Image, Size, State, Style, Text, Label.
+* **Property** - Enter one word from the following list to select the Property to be set** - Command, Image, Size, State, Style, Text, Label.
 * **Value** - The value to be set in the selected Property.
 If Property is State or Style you can enter named values as in the Add options.

 ## MoveButton()